kparc/kcc/README.md

 1. Reproduce `mxpath` from scratch in a new k session, same way you did with `qs`.

-2. Using your code, solve problem 18.
+2. Using your own code, solve problem 18.

 3. Verify solutions for 18 and 67 on [Project Euler](https://projecteuler.net).